Cleveland County DWI Court Process

 1. Arraignment (First Appearance)

-• When it Happens: Your arraignment is typically scheduled within a few weeks of your DUI arrest.
-The exact date will be on your citation.
+• When it happens: Your arraignment is usually scheduled within a few weeks of your arrest.
+The date and time will be listed on your release paperwork or court summons.

-• Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify for legal representation at the state's expense.
-Be prepared to provide documentation of your income and assets.
+• Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine if you qualify.

 2. Pre-Trial Hearings